divineniiquaye/flight-routing/README.md

 As of Version 2.0, flight routing is very much stable and can be used in production, Feel free to contribute to the project, report bugs, request features and so on.

 > Kindly take note of these before using:
-> * The route collection class is declared as final and it's `getIterator` method returns a PHP SplFixedArray instance.
 > * Avoid declaring the same pattern of dynamic route multiple times (eg. `/hello/{name}`), instead use static paths if you choose use same route path with multiple configurations.
 > * Route handlers prefixed with a `\` (eg. `\HelloClass` or `['\HelloClass', 'handle']`) should be avoided if you choose to use a different resolver other the default hander's RouteInvoker class.
-> * If you decide again to use a custom route's handler resolver, I recommend you use the static `resolveRoute` method from the default's route's RouteInvoker class.
+> * If you decide again to use a custom route's handler resolver, I recommend you include the static `resolveRoute` method from the default's route's RouteInvoker class.

 ## 📓 Documentation